nikitavoloboev/data/meta/meta.md

 # Wiki Structure
 Below you will find all the notes I have made.
 I continuously update them and I use them myself for my own reference.
 However I try to write things and structure them so everyone can benefit from reading them or even reference what I know easily and quickly.

-Each folder is a topic that can include other topics under it, ideally related to the parent topic.
+Each folder is a topic that can include other topics under it related to the parent topic.

 Gitbook provides a pretty awesome search feature that lets you search across this entire knowledge base, so feel free to use it.